 Do I have to answer this silly question?
 Of course it’s a huge, enormous DO!
 Are we sick of saccharine traditions?
-Are we sick of penguin-like grooms and whipped-cream brides?
-Yes, we are.
+Do we want more dark wedding dresses?
+Yes, we do.

 Weddings don’t have to be cheesy.
 Tacky.
 Expensive.
 Or even worst; they’re supposed to me a magic moment where true love achieves its glory and ties two lovers together.
 So if the bride is a Siouxsie and the Banshees fan why on Earth should she dress like Barbie Bride?

 Why don’t go for a dark wedding dress so to shock your poor granny and give your relatives something to talk about for months?
 You can be a gorgeous Morticia, a wonderful Elvira, floating in your black chiffon layers.